ismaproco/auth-cyclejs/app/README.md

 To begin just clone the repository wherever you want and execute `npm start` on the root folder.

+It will start by default in the localhost with port 3001 `http://localhost:3001` we will point to this url in the applications to communicate with the rest-endpoints.

 ## Basic HTTP Request CycleJS application

 We are going to develop a simple application that consumes the random-quote endpoint provided by the JWT sample. (if you want to get the full code check this repo: <link for the basic application repository folder> )